HugoReeves/learn-go/basics/operators-comparators/operators-comparators.md

 #Operators and Comparators

 [Code](./operators-comparators.go)
 We can conduct basic math and logic operations using different operators.
-These allow us to perform actions with data.
+These allow us to perform actions with values.
 We can also use comparators to compare things.

 ###Math Operators
 There are five primary math operators, each have different purposes.